GarethIW/LDEngine/README.md

 Usage
 -----

-This engine won't help you make a game - I'm assuming you're here because you have experience with XNA and/or Monogame and making 2D games.
+This engine won't make your game for you - I'm assuming you're here because you have experience with XNA and/or Monogame and making 2D games.

 I have provided an ExampleGameplayScreen, which the main Game.cs class loads by default.
 It shows how to load a map, spawn a "Hero", add particles and use the tweening and timer functions.